Land for Wildlife program guidelines

 Projects eligible for funding must be approved by the Environmental Partnerships (EP) Officer and undertaken within the plan boundaries of the property registered to the Land for Wildlife program and include:

-- revegetation that focus on restoring and enhancing remnant bushland habitat and wildlife corridors with local native plant species.
+- revegetation that focuses on restoring and enhancing remnant bushland habitat and wildlife corridors with local native plant species.
 Revegetation projects may include the following items:

 - endemic plants – only plant species listed in the Regional Ecosystem and Vegetation Association guide relevant to your property will be approved for revegetation projects